MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-pro-rbac.md

 ## Assign a role

-To assign roles, you must be a Global Administrator or Managed Service Administrator or have a role with role management permissions.
+To assign roles, you must be a Global Administrator or Teams Rooms Pro Manager or have a role with role management permissions.

 1. In the left navigation of the Microsoft Teams Rooms Pro Management portal, go to **Settings** > **Roles**.